Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 After
 > Multiple other mechanisms play only a small role or work by impacting one of the three primary mechanisms.

+Before
+> After rejecting paths with poor signal-to-noise ratios, we were left with 678 velocity measurements of waves with 7.5 seconds period and 891 measurements of 15 second waves.

+After